 Click here to watch a demo of how I apply my sunscreen and how much I use.

 Generally speaking, SPF should be applied every two hours, however, many dermatologists say that if you’re staying indoors and/or not exposed to direct sunlight your SPF should remain effective.

 Personally, if I’m indoors I won’t reapply.
-If I’m out and however, I always reapply after two hours.
+If I’m out and about however, I always reapply after two hours.
 Mists are my preferred way of doing this, especially if I’m wearing makeup (click here to see my all-time favourite mist for reapplication).

 Should I always use a separate SPF?

 In a word, yes.
 It’s important to remember that sunscreen is not an ingredient.
 It’s not there to moisturise your skin, or help to push your products into the deeper layers of the skin, or to support other ingredients, and so on.

 Its sole purpose is to provide a protective film on top of the skin.
 This is why I always use a standalone SPF as the last step in my skincare routine – as opposed to using a moisturiser with SPF in it.

 If you choose to use a moisturiser that contains SPF instead of a standalone SPF, then the SPF becomes diluted.
 For example, if you’re using a moisturiser with SPF30, the amount you put on your face will not give you sufficient coverage.
 It’s likely that your SPF30 moisturiser is only having an effect of SPF10 or so on your skin.